 A vanishing point corresponds to the projection of the intersection of parallel lines at infinity.
-A number of approaches have been proposed to localise precisely this intersection, from the simple calculation of a weighted mean of pairwise intersections [2] to more elaborate approaches involving noise assumption and nonlinear criteria [5, 11].
-Novel methods and a comparison can be found in Cipolla and Boyer [3] and Liebowitz et al. [13].
+A number of approaches havebeen proposed to localise precisely this intersection, from the simple calculation of a weighted mean of pairwise intersections [2] to more elaborate approaches involving noise assumption and nonlinear criteria [5, 11].
+Novel methods and a comparison from thein Cipolla and Boyer [3] and Liebowitz et al. [13].